Greenville, South Carolina: 20th century

-After World War II, Greenville's economy surged with the establishment of new downtown stores and the expansion of the city limits.
+After World War II, Greenville's economy surged with the establishment of new stores and the expansion of the city limits.
 Furman University doubled its student population and moved to a new location.
 Higher education facilities such as Bob Jones University in 1947 and Greenville Technical College in 1962 were established in Greenville.
 The Greenville–Spartanburg International Airport was established in nearby Greer in 1962.
-The economy of Greenville finally waned in the 1970s leaving a void in downtown Greenville due to the flight of many retailers.
-Mayor Max Heller then revitalized downtown Greenville with the Greenville County Museum of Art and the Hughes Main Library.
+The 1966 construction of the Landmark Building added what remains the city's tallest building.
+Greenville's economy waned in the 1970s, leaving a void due to the flight of many retailers.
+Mayor Max Heller then began a revitalization with the Greenville County Museum of Art and the Hughes Main Library.
 Main Street was then converted into a two-lane road lined with trees and sidewalks.
 With a 1978 federal grant, a convention center and hotel were built, bringing business back to the area.

+After a succession of several mayors in the early 1980s, Bill Workman was elected in 1983 and made economic development a priority.
+He and the chamber of commerce convinced Michelin to move its North America headquarters to Greenville in 1984.
+Tens of other companies also moved to Greenville in following years, including pulp and paper business Bowater in 1992.
+The Greenville Municipal Stadium was constructed in 1984.
+The city acted as developer for the West End Market project, which later brought an arts and entertainment district.

+In 1990, the Peace Center arts venue opened in downtown Greenville.
+In 1994, BMW opened its first manufacturing plant outside Germany between Greenville and Spartanburg.
+Knox White became mayor in 1995.
+In 1998, Bon Secours Wellness Arena replaced Greenville Memorial Auditorium as an entertainment arena.
+The Poinsett Hotel was renovated in the late 1990s with Poinsett Plaza at its entryway, and the Camperdown Bridge that had crossed Reedy Falls for four decades was removed and replaced with a renovated Falls Park.

+21st century

+During the 2000s, thousands of people began moving to Greenville.
+Liberty Bridge at Falls Park was completed in 2004 and became a major landmark.
+Greenville has continued to evolve and grow with over 70,000 residents in its city limits as of 2020.
+Its growth has also improved the popularity of close cities such as Simpsonville, Mauldin, and Fountain Inn.
+Under the leadership of Knox White, the Swamp Rabbit Trail was opened in 2010.
+It is an old railroad converted into a path that attracts hundreds of thousands of tourists every year.